metova/calavicci/README.md

 Wrapper to execute a drawable converter to convert high resolution Android resources to lower resolution resources.

+## Prerequisites

+Must have (ImageMagick)[http://www.imagemagick.org/script/index.php] installed on the machine on which you wish to use this gem.
+If you're on a Mac, make it easy on yourself and install it via (Homebrew)[http://brew.sh]:

+    brew install imagemagick

 ## Installation

     gem install calavicci